 Since there are so many different player system manufacturers, and considering that none of them ever listed the amounts or types of pneumatic cloth that they used, you have to figure it out for yourself.
 However, this is not a difficult task.
 We'll start with the heaviest cloth, then the medium weight cloth, and then we'll move on from there to the thinnest cloth.
 All cloth, regardless of its thickness, is sold by the 'running yard' or 'running foot'.
 A running yard measures 58"-60" wide by 36" long.
 A running foot measures 58"-60" wide by 12" long.
 (Heavy cloth is also sold in strips that measure 6" x 60".)

 Listed below are the various devices found in a normal 88-note player piano.
 The various highlighted terms are linked to definitions.

 Generally speaking, all bellows are made the same way.
-One continuous piece of cloth is wrapped all the way around the perimeter of the bellow, and the ends of the cloth overlap on the hinged end of the bellow.
+One continuous piece of cloth is wrapped all the way around the perimeter of the bellows, and the ends of the cloth overlap on the hinged end of the bellow.
 The amount of overlap varies depending on the size of the bellow.
-But, as a general rule, the overlap is approximately 1/2 to 2/3 of the width of the bellow board.
+But, as a general rule, the overlap is approximately 1/2 to 2/3 of the width of the bellows board.
 All bellows open a certain maximum number of inches (see Special Note below).
-The measurement of a bellow when it is fully open is called the 'span'.
-So, with regards to the bellows cloth, every bellow has two important measurements; the span, and the perimeter.
+The measurement of a bellows when it is fully open is called the 'span'.
+So, with regards to the bellows cloth, every bellows has two important measurements; the span, and the perimeter.